How To Copy And Paste Multiple Items At Once In Windows

 Tips On Using Ditto

-- To keep the clipboard window displayed all the time, press both CTRL and Spacebar at the same time – pressing them again toggles back to hiding the clipboard window after use.
+- To keep the clipboard window displayed all the time, press both CTRL and the Spacebar at the same time – pressing them both again toggles back to hiding the clipboard window after use.

 - If you have lots of items stored in Ditto you can search for an item by typing into the search box at the bottom.

-In the example below, I wanted to find the one saved item that included the word ‘vector’ – the list of saved items narrows down dynamically as you type so just typing ‘vec’ reduced the items to just the correct one, ready for pasting:
+In the example below, I wanted to find the one saved item that included the word ‘vector’ – the list of saved items narrows down dynamically as you type so just typing ‘vec’ reduced my item list to just the correct entry, ready for pasting:

-- Options for advanced users – right click on the Ditto program icon in the system tray and select ‘Options’ to display an array of options.
-See the developer’s wiki for full documentation.
+- [Optional for advanced users] – right click on the Ditto program icon in the system tray and select ‘Options’ to display an array of options.
+See the developer’s wiki help pages for full documentation.

-- As with any clipboard, you can’t paste an item into a program that is not capable of accepting the pasted format e.g. you can’t paste an image into Notepad but you can paste it into Word or a graphics program.
+- As with any clipboard manager, you can’t paste an item into a program that is not capable of accepting the pasted format e.g. you can’t paste an image into Notepad but you can paste it into Word or a graphics program.